The ins and outs of motor vehicle insuranceFor your employees

 Ralph Mondel, Treasurer and Insurance Manager at LeasePlan Australia and New Zealand, believes much of the stress of shopping for insurance can be removed by understanding how to identify the best policy for you and your motor vehicles.
 He suggests that keeping some fundamentals in mind will help you make good insurance decisions.

 This mindset often leads people to simply choose the least-expensive product.
-Then, when it comes to making a claim, the policy exclusions are highlighted and you’re left saddled with hefty repair or replacement costs.
+Then, when it comes to making a claim, the policy exclusions may leave you uninsured for the hefty repair or replacement costs.

-“Price tends to be the driver of insurance coverage and, from our perspective, this might suggest you’ve got your priorities around the wrong way,” Ralph explains.
-“Price will take care of itself, because you want to make sure you’re getting the right type of cover for yourself, your business and your operations.”
+”Price can be the driver for many when choosing an insurance policy and, from our perspective, this might suggest the wrong priorities,” Ralph explains.
+“It’s more important to ensure that you get the right type of cover for yourself, your business and your operations.”